-Exelixis Forward-Looking Statements
+Exelixis Forward-Looking Statement Disclaimer

-This press release contains forward-looking statements, including, without limitation, statements related to: the expectation that the clinical development program will include a phase 3 pivotal trial in first-line renal cell carcinoma, with additional trials planned in bladder cancer, HCC and potentially other tumor types; the clinical potential for the combination of CABOMETYX and Opdivo, with and without Yervoy, in both late-stage pivotal and exploratory trials in a variety of forms of cancer; Exelixis' plan to work with Bristol-Myers Squibb to further understand the role these combination therapies may play in helping patients on a global basis; Ipsen's rights to access the results from the phase 3 pivotal trial in first-line renal cell cancer to support potential regulatory submissions; the potential for Ipsen and Takeda to participate in future studies under the clinical collaboration; Exelixis' commitment to the discovery, development and commercialization of new medicines with the potential to improve care and outcomes for people with cancer; Exelixis' focus on advancing cabozantinib; and the continued development of cobimetinib.
-Words such as "expected," "planned," "potential," "look forward." "may." "will." "committed." "focused." or other similar expressions identify forward-looking statements, but the absence of these words does not necessarily mean that a statement is not forward-looking.
+This press release contains forward-looking statements, including, without limitation, statements related to: the potential of CABOMETYX in combination with Opdivo, with or without Yervoy to improve patient outcomes; Exelixis' commitment to the discovery, development and commercialization of new medicines with the potential to improve care and outcomes for people with cancer; the therapeutic potential and continued development of cabozantinib and cobimetinib; the potential for Ipsen's participation in future studies under the collaboration; and the potential for Takeda's participation in the phase 3 first-line RCC and in future studies under the collaboration and to have access to the results to support potential future regulatory submissions in their territories.
+Words such as "potential," "committed," "may," or other similar expressions identify forward-looking statements, but the absence of these words does not necessarily mean that a statement is not forward-looking.
 In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements.
 These forward-looking statements are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: Exelixis' ability and the ability of its collaborators to conduct clinical trials of CABOMETYX in combination with Opdivo and Yervoy sufficient to achieve a positive completion; risks related to the potential failure of the combination of these compounds to demonstrate safety and efficacy in clinical testing; Exelixis' dependence on its collaboration partners, including, the level of their investment in the resources necessary to successfully develop CABOMETYX in combination with Opdivo and Yervoy; the complexities and challenges associated with regulatory review and approval processes; the availability of data at the referenced time; the degree of market acceptance of CABOMETYX and the availability of coverage and reimbursement for CABOMETYX; the risk that unanticipated developments could adversely affect the commercialization of CABOMETYX; Exelixis' dependence on third-party vendors; Exelixis' ability to protect the company's intellectual property rights; market competition; changes in economic and business conditions, and other factors discussed under the caption "Risk Factors" in Exelixis' quarterly report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on November 3, 2016, and in Exelixis' future filings with the SEC.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: Exelixis' ability and the ability of its collaborators to conduct clinical trials of CABOMETYX in combination with Opdivo, with or without Yervoy, sufficient to achieve a positive completion; risks related to the potential failure of the combination of these compounds to demonstrate safety and efficacy in clinical testing; Exelixis' dependence on its collaboration partners, including, the level of their investment in the resources necessary to successfully develop CABOMETYX in combination with Opdivo, with or without Yervoy; the complexities and challenges associated with regulatory review and approval processes; the degree of market acceptance of CABOMETYX and the availability of coverage and reimbursement for CABOMETYX; the risk that unanticipated developments could adversely affect the commercialization of CABOMETYX; Exelixis' dependence on third-party vendors; Exelixis' ability to protect the company's intellectual property rights; market competition; changes in economic and business conditions, and other factors discussed under the caption "Risk Factors" in Exelixis' quarterly report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on May 1, 2017, and in Exelixis' future filings with the SEC.
 The forward-looking statements made in this press release speak only as of the date of this press release.
 Exelixis expressly disclaims any duty, obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in Exelixis' expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.